Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 ## Go to App.js

-App.js is your Main React Component
+The `App.js` is your main React Component and is the entry point of your application, it will manage the state, data, adn other components in your application.

 ```
 class App extends React.Component {